Thinness, Extra Weight, & Nutritional Deficiencies

-When this happens inside the colon, the cells are surrounded with densely compacted waste & they can’t absorb nutrients efficiently, this is when you’ll see symptoms of nutritional deficiencies.
-Deficiencies can present themselves in various ways - hair loss, tooth decay, low iron levels, excessive thinness and various other nutritional deficiencies stem from not being able to fully absorb the nutrients you’re eating.
-You can be eating all the nutritionally dense foods that you want, but if you’re not absorbing it, what is it really doing for you?
+When this happens inside the colon, the cells are surrounded by densely compacted waste, and they can’t absorb nutrients efficiently.
+This is when you’ll see symptoms of nutritional deficiencies.
+Deficiencies can present themselves in various ways: hair loss, tooth decay, low iron levels, excessive thinness, and various other nutritional deficiencies stem from not being able to fully absorb the nutrients you’re eating.
+You can eat all the nutritionally dense foods that you want, but if you’re not absorbing them, what is it really doing for you?

 So how do we reverse this and clean out the caked up lymph fluid?
-First you should know if you’re already thin, be prepared to possibly get thinner.
-Breaking down the congested lymphatic fluid requires us to give the body a break from heavy, mucus forming foods and flush the lymphatic system with hydrating, astringent foods (fruits and juices) instead.
-Lighter foods cause us to lose the density inside us which is actually a great thing.
-A good way to avoid the weight loss is to eat 2500-3000 calories a day in mostly raw fruit and some raw vegetables.
-If you're not there yet, work up to it for short amounts of time!
+First, you should know if you’re already thin, be prepared to possibly get thinner.
+Breaking down the congested lymphatic fluid requires us to give the body a break from heavy, mucus-forming foods and flush the lymphatic system with hydrating, astringent foods (fruits and juices) instead.
+Lighter foods cause us to lose the density inside us, which is actually a great thing.
+A good way to avoid weight loss is to eat 2500–3000 calories a day in mostly raw fruit and some raw vegetables.
+If you're not there yet, work up to it for a short amount of time!
 Eating that much will not guarantee that you wont lose weight.
 We have to be comfortable with losing the things that are causing the weight issues so in the future we can absorb good nutrients that will stick around.

-The best way to remove anything unwanted from the body is fasting.
-For those of us that struggle with thinness, this can be a challenge because of the pressure that puts on the adrenals.
-A great way to accomplish fasting while still getting a good amount of calories. and nutrients is to go on all juice, all fruit, or a mix of juice and fruit for an extended amount of time, eating fully raw is great option to ease into fasting as well.
-One fast will not completely fix malabsorption, but over time with consistent periods of fasting you' ll notice you'll be able to absorb nutrients a lot better than before.
+Fasting is the best way to remove anything unwanted from the body.
+For those of us that struggle with thinness, this can be a challenge because of the pressure that it puts on our adrenals.
+This is a great way to accomplish fasting while still getting a good amount of calories. and nutrients is to go on all juice, all fruit, or a mix of juice and fruit for an extended period of time.
+Eating fully raw is a great option to ease into fasting as well.
+One fast will not completely fix malabsorption, but over time with consistent periods of fasting, you'll notice you'll be able to absorb nutrients a lot better than before.
 If you'd like some tips on juice fasting, you can check out a blog I wrote with my tips!

-The main reason why fasting is so important is because it allows us to give our bodies a break from processing 3 heavy meals a day, which ultimately is adding to the congestion in our colons.
-Periods of fasting are important but its also critical to be aware of what you're eating when you're not fasting.
-When you are eating, it is essential to be eating hydrating foods over dehydrated, mucus forming foods.
-Avoiding cooked food as much as possible (a couple meals a week is still fine) and foods lacking hydration.
-So when the body comes out if it’s resting/fasting period, its being rehydrated and cleaned with water based foods instead of adding more lymphatic clogging foods.
-Which would basically undo all of the fasting work you just did.
+The main reason why fasting is so important is because it allows us to give our bodies a break from processing 3 heavy meals a day, which ultimately adds to the congestion in our colons.
+Periods of fasting are important, but it's also critical to be aware of what you're eating when you're not fasting.
+When you are eating, it is essential to eat hydrating foods over dehydrating, mucus-forming foods.
+Avoid cooked food as much as possible (a couple meals a week is still fine) and foods lacking hydration.
+So when the body comes out of its resting/fasting period, it's being rehydrated and cleaned with water-based foods instead of adding more lymphatic-clogging foods, which would basically undo all of the fasting work you just did.

 I hope this was helpful for some of you struggling.
 If you’d like for me to read your irises and help you overcome your health issues, I have a couple openings for the end of October, you can book here.